What is Sexual Harassment under Iowa Law?

 How does Iowa Law Prohibit Sexual Harassment?

-There are also agencies which are created by federal and Iowa law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are established by federal and Iowa law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Davenport are true.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Iowa attorney help?